History of Anglesey Golf Club

 2014 was a big birthday year for the Anglesey Golf Club when we celebrated our centenary.

 AGC holds a proud place amongst the golfing community of both Anglesey and North Wales.
-Every year its best players compete for the Dr. Lowe Shield against those of Baron Hill, Bull Bay and Holyhead.
-AGC has produced many amateur champions and Dave Maclean, a winner of the Welsh amateur title too many times to count, still hits a mean ball from tee to green.
+Every year its best players compete for the Dr. Lowe Shield against those of Baron Hill, Bull Bay, Henlly Hall, Holyhead, and Storws Wen.
+AGC has produced many amateur champions and Dave Maclean, a winner of the Welsh amateur title too many times to count.

 During the Second World War ‘Doc’, in common with many AGC members, served in the armed forces.
 ‘Doc’ served as Medical Officer on Mountbatten’s ill-fated HMS Kelly.
 Other members also made enormous contribution to the war effort.
 Len Andrews survived terrible privations as a prisoner-of-war in the Far East.
 John Charter won the Military Cross and the much-decorated Joe Forbes served as a “tankie” in the army.
 Ken Rees served in the RAF and was a central figure in the real ‘Great Escape’ of 1944.